 - Indigestion and Bloating – Red cabbage produces too much gas that causes bloating and digestive problems and, for this reason, should not be given to guinea pigs in large amounts.

 - Bladder Stones Formation – This vegetable contains calcium and can cause bladder stones and urinary problems if consumed in excessive amounts.

 Here is a video about guinea pigs undergoing a bladder stones removal procedure caused by high calcium intake:

 Quick Facts on Red Cabbage

 The following are some of the fascinating facts about red cabbages that you probably didn’t know about:

-- Red cabbage also goes by the names red kraut, blue kraut, and purple cabbage among many other names.
+- Red cabbage is also called red kraut, blue kraut, and purple cabbage, among many other names.

 - Red cabbage is made up of red and purple leaves.

-- China leads in the production of cabbage and is followed closely by Russia and India.
+- China leads in cabbage production and is followed closely by Russia and India.